michaeljwiebe/CarBuddy-frontend/README.md

             reservations = <Reservations reservations={this.state.reservations} />
         }

+        //all React content being rendered must be wrapped in a single HTML element
+        //everything that you want to appear on the frontend must be inside the return
+        //of the class' render function
         return(
-            //all React content being rendered must be wrapped in a single HTML element
             <div className="content">
                 {viewCarsBtn}
                 {viewReservationsBtn}